Cohnny/Programmering/README.md

 This is a text based adventure game in development.

-You will face a series of random events, from riddles if completed boosts your stats <br />
+You will face a series of random events, complete riddles that boosts your stats <br />
-to battle against skeletons, trolls and whatever else lies waiting in the darkness of the murkwood.
+or battle against skeletons, trolls and whatever else lies waiting in the darkness of the murkwood.

 ## Working right now: